jaumlrc/ProphET/README.md

 **EMBOSS**

-EMBOSS suite installation instructions and testing can be obtained from the link: http://emboss.sourceforge.net/download/
+EMBOSS suite installation instructions can be obtained from this link: http://emboss.sourceforge.net/download/

 **BEDTools**

-BEDTools suite installation instructions and testing can be obtained from the link: https://bedtools.readthedocs.io/en/latest/content/installation.html
+BEDTools suite installation instructions can be obtained from this link: https://bedtools.readthedocs.io/en/latest/content/installation.html

 **Perl modules/libraries:**